Dilepton Production in a Rotating Thermal Medium: The Rigid Rotation Approximation: Results

-Taken together, these results highlight an important channel dependence in the response of dilepton production to vorticity.
-Light dilepton channels, namely the electron-positron channel, displays sizable modifications in the low-mass region, while the heavier muon channel remains essentially unaltered.
+Together, these results highlight an important channel dependence in the response of dilepton production to vorticity.
+Light dilepton channels, namely the electron-positron channel, display sizable modifications in the low-mass region, while the heavier muon channel {a milder response}.
 From a phenomenological perspective, this difference suggests that experimental measurements of dilepton spectra in heavy-ion collisions could in principle disentangle rotational effects by comparing light and heavy dilepton yields.
 In particular, any suppression in the low-energy sector of the electron channel relative to the muon channel may serve as an indicator of vorticity in the medium created during the early stages of the collision.